nuhkoca/vivy-challenge/README.md

 * `cd scripts` on the main project
 *  `sh install-release.sh`

+This will produce a production-ready apk on your device.
+Please note, this is recommended for the best experience.

 **Please specify jvm-target as 1.8 following Preferences->Other Settings->Kotlin Compiler->Target JVM Version->1.8**, otherwise IDE might behave oddly.

-This will produce a production-ready apk on your device.

 ### Code style